Revolutionary Road (Richard Yates, 1961)

 * I can't agree that Shannon overdid it.
 I felt that his confrontation with DeCaprio was as crucial to the film's climax as that great scene in the end of "Who's Afraid of Virginia Woolf" when all the illusions finally are shattered.

 * Excellent review.
 Thanks for re-emphasizing what seems to have been missed by a large number of reviewers, that the movie isn't merely some swipe at the suburbs.
 (For that matter, neither is the book.).
+Another brilliant review -- one of your best, and that's saying something.

 * Like Edward and hokahey I might appreciate your analysis in part because I agree with it.
 But also I'm very impressed, again, by your smooth and engaging writing.
 You have a nice way of bringing images together to make your point, ie: "This time around, it’s the Wheelers who are upending and sliding into an icy abyss."